-If you’re one of the thousands of people in the UK who have signed up for Go Sober for October (run by the Macmillan Cancer Support charity) and pledged to quit booze for this month, good on you!
-For some it’s a breeze, and for others it’s quite a struggle to go a whole month without a drink.
+If you’re one of the thousands of people in the UK who have signed up for Go Sober for October, committed to Dry January or otherwise pledged to quit booze for a month (or longer), good on you!
+For some it’s a breeze, and for others it’s quite a struggle to go a while without a drink.
 However easy or difficult you may be finding it, it can do wonders for your health and overall wellbeing.

 But what about when you’re on your period?
 Many of us will likely drink as normal throughout our cycle, but could your hormones affect your alcohol consumption, and vice versa?
 Let’s take a look-see.

 Yup, we got the short straw here girls.
 It’s common knowledge that a woman’s blood alcohol level will almost always be higher than a man’s, even when they have consumed the same amount.
 This is a fact confirmed by Drinkaware, and it’s because women tend to have a smaller build than men, with a higher proportion of body fat.
 This hasn’t always been known, as prior to the 1990s most alcohol research deliberately excluded women due to the instability of their menstrual cycle.